hark130/keen-risk/README.md

 ## Description

 KERI was created to aid in the revision and formatting of C programming training material.
-KERI was named in honor of [Kernighan](https://en.wikipedia.org/wiki/Brian_Kernighan) and [Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), without whom the landscape of our global society would be surprisingly unfamiliar.
+KERI was named in honor of [KErnighan](https://en.wikipedia.org/wiki/Brian_Kernighan) and [RItchie](https://en.wikipedia.org/wiki/Dennis_Ritchie), without whom the landscape of our global society would be surprisingly unfamiliar.
+Additionally, I believe the phrase "keen risk" is a vaguely accurate description of the C programming languge.

 ## Dependencies